 Note: Epoxy is going to be your best defense against water over time, but it can be a bit thick and stinky so be sure to use it according to the manufacturer’s instructions in a well ventilated area.

-7. Insert your figurine and screw the lid on firmly and give it a good shake – making DIY snow globes is as easy as that!
-I absolutely love how these turn out every time I make them.
+Step 7.
+Insert your figurine and screw the lid on firmly and give it a good shake – making DIY snow globes easy and I absolutely love how these turn out every time.

-Aren’t these so cute?!
+Aren’t these DIY snow globes so cute?!
 For a bit of extra fun, you could also easily paint or decorate the lid of the jar to create an even more custom look.

 These are perfect to give as gifts or to spend an afternoon crafting with the kiddos.
 Trust me, kids of all ages love snow globes!